 Don't be fooled by such doctrines as "Once Saved Always Saved" or "Grace Plus Nothing".
 They will not get us to heaven!

 If we believe in these doctrines, we should always remember that on judgement day we will have to stand before Jesus and the saints who made it to heaven (1 Corinthians 6:2) and defend our position.
-For those of us who have not obeyed the Gospel of Jesus Christ by being born again, this is a moot point, since our Advocate, Jesus Christ would not have any defense for us because He clearly told us that we must be born again, be born of water and Spirit to enter into the kingdom of heaven (John 3:3-5).
+For those who have not obeyed the Gospel of Jesus Christ by being born again, this is a moot point, since our Advocate, Jesus Christ would not have any defense for us because He clearly told us that we must be born again, be born of water and Spirit to enter into the kingdom of heaven (John 3:3-5).
 It is possible, though, that He could take mercy on any individual, for it is written:

 For he saith to Moses, I will have mercy on whom I will have mercy, and I will have compassion on whom I will have compassion (Romans 9:15).